InfiniteCS/openstack_via_ansible/README.md

 # Ansible Playbook: Openstack

-An ansible playbook to deploy openstack components to the cluster
+An ansible playbook to deploy openstack components to the cluster(Ubuntu 14.04)
 # Overview
 The playbook is composed according to [official openstack guides](http://docs.openstack.org/mitaka/install-guide-ubuntu/) with a primary purpose to learn openstack deployment in a nutshell.
 Another reason is to fill the gap between official